 Credit Institutions are licensed and regulated under the Banking Act of 1994, Chapter 371 laws of Malta.
-The legal definition of the ‘business of banking’ is the acceptance of deposits of money from the public (whether as principal or agent) that may be withdrawn or repayable on demand or after a fixed period; or borrowing or raising money from the public for the purpose of employing all or part of such money by lending to others or investing such money at its own risk.
+The legal definition of the ‘business of banking’ is the acceptance of deposits of money from the public (whether as principal or agent) that may be withdrawn or repayable on demand or after a fixed period; or borrowing or raising money from the public to employ all or part of such money by lending to others or invest such money at its own risk.

 Activities of a credit institution include:

 - Financial leasing;

 - Payment services;